Updated September 2025

 CHRT Health Policy Fellowship

-Program Dates: Various Fridays in January – April 2025
+Program Dates: Various Fridays from late January – May 2026

 The CHRT Policy Fellowship brings mid-career health services researchers together, with Michigan state policymakers and nonprofit leaders, to learn from experts in health and health policy as well as from one another.
 Over the course of four months, the fellows meet for expert sessions and take trips to Lansing, Detroit, and Washington, D.C., with the overall goal of helping researchers effectively translate their research into policy.
-Contact Holly Quivera Teague with questions.
+If you have any questions, contact Holly Quivera Teague or read through this FAQ.

 External Opportunities